Gsom1/tasolar/README.md

 - I use redis for messages, it should be either redis with persistence or other queue like rabbitmq.
 - Routing (see PspResolver) is done in very simple form in real project with 100 rules it should be DB or YAML easy-manageable config and parser.

-### Concurency
+### Concurrency
-Concurency and multithreading at endpoint level provided by fpm, it runs every request in separate thread.
+Concurrency and multithreading at endpoint level provided by fpm, it runs every request in separate thread.

 ### End of day settlement
 I did 2 implementations for end of day settlement.